 On Thursdays afternoons everyone, staff and students, stops for a 15 minute reading break and drops everything and reads!

 All of the libraries host various events including author visits.
 The Library also celebrates cultural events such as World Book Day, Black History Month and National Poetry Day with special activities and displays.
 We have book fairs and welcome authors to school who work with groups of students.
-We celebrate events in the literary calendar such as Alice 150, Shakespeare 400, Beatrix Potter 150 and Roald Dahl 100.
-This iconic play-writes and authors have been commemorated by library workshops and displays throughout the year.

 “No matter how busy you may think you are, you must find time for reading, or surrender yourself to self-chosen ignorance.” – Confucius